profound-labs/forest-path/manuscript/markdown/hey-man.md

 Hey, man, don’t give up your music!
 ===================================

+*By Sāmaṇera Gunavuddho.
+Exploring identity and the similarities between his training in music and monastic life.*

 Barely a month in the robes, I am a newly ordained *sāmaṇera* who is still trying to understand exactly what has happened to his life.
 Sometimes I wake up from sleep in a moment of disorientation and ask,